Form Builder Pro Tips

 Prepare Your Image

 First, prepare your watermark image.
-It should be a .jpeg or PNG.
-You cannot use a Word doc or PDF as a background.
+You cannot use a Word doc or PDF. .jpeg will work, but PNG with a transparent background is best, as it will make the smallest file and not cause issues with overlap.
 Use an image editing tool to make the image very faint.
 Remember, it is going to be behind all your content, so bold colours won't work.
 It should be barely visible, otherwise it will distract from the content and just look messy.

 Add the Watermark